 After your first few games, add these advanced rules:

-Faux pas cards beside the platter can be claimed by any player (some at the end of the game, others during the game), and give extra points depending on what tokens you have in your Stash.
-If players are tie for a faux pas card, they share the card and each get the extra points.
+You can claim any Faux Pas cards beside the Platter (some at the end of the game, others during the game) when you have certain tokens in your Stash.
+Faux Pas cards you claim increase your token total.
+If players are tied for a Faux Pas, they share it and both get the bonus.